-Employing a combination of traditional surveying practices, the latest in 3D laser scanning equipment and aerial drone technology, Pinpoint Mapping measured building surveyors can skillfully measure up a building, both externally and internally, with precision.
+Employing a combination of traditional surveying practices, the latest in 3D laser scanning equipment and aerial drone technology, Pinpoint Mapping measured building surveyors can skilfully measure up a building, both externally and internally, with precision.

 Incorporating aerial drone imagery and generated 3D point clouds obtained from our on-site 3D laser scanning, highly precise elevations, floor plans and cross-sections of any existing property or built structure can all be created to a specified scale and supplied as detailed 2D drawings in both digital CAD and hard-copy formats.
 Read below to learn more.

 A measured building survey is defined as an accurate representation of a building that highlights both its external and internal structural features and architectural elements, in addition to marking up its measured dimensions.
 Measured building surveys can be carried out on all types of building irrespective of their size or their location.
 Structures can vary greatly and can include residential properties, offices, factories, warehouses and historic buildings etc. Measured building surveys generally consist of elevations, floor plans and sections with the option of roof plans and ceiling plans.

 In the construction sector the term ‘elevation’ refers to a projection of a building’s facade.
 Elevations make up a significant part of measured building surveys and provide a scaled two-dimensional view of a three dimensional property.
 Elevations are drawn with a flattened perspective and generally reflect four compass positions, e.g. North, East, South and West.